 Students enrolled in the Dance Certificate Program will be immersed in dance technique, creative projects, historical and theoretical thinking and aesthetic performance.
-Ballet, Modern, Jazz and Tap dance classes are all taught by a highly qualified faculty.
+Ballet, Modern, Jazz and Dance Appreciation classes are all taught by a highly qualified faculty.

-Students who wish to earn a 23-credit certificate in Dance will complete 12 credits from DANC course options (Dance Appreciation, Ballet, Modern, Jazz), 2 credits for PHED 1103 (Social Dance), 3 credits from Humanities and the Arts Minnesota Transfer Curriculum (MnTC) course options, and 6 credits of open electives/student choice MnTC course options.
+Students who wish to earn a 22 credit certificate in Dance will complete 12 credits from DANC course options (Dance Appreciation, Ballet, Modern, Jazz), 1 credit for PHED 1103 (Social Dance), 3 credits from Humanities and the Arts Minnesota Transfer Curriculum (MnTC) course options, and 6 credits of open electives/student choice MnTC course options.